 “It’s a rundown shopping center that wishes some love,” Foley said.

-While Foley acknowledges that some organizations can be pressured out due to higher rents, she hopes that the finished undertaking will serve the community nicely.
+While Foley acknowledges that some organizations can be pressured out due to higher rents, she hopes the finished undertaking will serve the community nicely.

 “I think it can be a win-win for all of us,” she stated.
 “But we’re not there but.”